morganE257/group-project/README.md

 # group-project
 Group project repo for Lesson 12
+Made by Morgan E